SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 Parameters:
 - expr(expression) Expression to print

+## ~product_recommendations
+Returns a list of products of most popular products in a portal based on their appearance in deals
+Parameters:
+- store_id(string) The ID of the ecommerce store or 'all' or 'HS'
+- limit(number) The max number of products to fetch
+- currency(string) The optional currency
+- min_price(number) The optional min price
+- max_price(number) The optional max price
+- enable_price_formatting(boolean) The optional flag to enable price formatting.
+Default to true.

 ## ~range
 Return a list containing an arithmetic progression of integers.
 With one parameter, range will return a list from 0 up to (but not including) the value.
 With two parameters, the range will start at the first value and increment by 1 up to (but not including) the second value.
 The third parameter specifies the step increment.
 All values can be negative.
 Impossible ranges will return an empty list.
 Ranges can generate a maximum of 1000 values.
 Parameters: